ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    5. Copy and paste the credentials without any trailing spaces and click **Connect**
    6. Select the Bucket that starts with `irisproject-donotdelete-`
    7. Select `iris_initial.csv` from the Data set dropdown and click **Next**
-3. Select **JSON payload** as the Scoring method and replace the request and response in the payload with the below
+3. Select **JSON payload** as the Scoring method and replace the request and response in the payload with the below snippet
    ```json
    "request":  {"fields": ["sepal_length", "sepal_width",
                            "petal_length", "petal_width"], "values": [[5.1,3.5,1.4,0.2]]},